customcommander/ris/README.md

 //=>  , title: 'Mission to the Moon' }]
 ```

-**Warning:** not all RIS fields can be mapped to a Mendeley fields.
-The following tables show which RIS fields are supported by Mendeley.
+**Warning:** not all RIS fields can be mapped to Mendeley fields.
+The following tables show which RIS fields are supported by the [Mendeley Reference Manager].

-**Warning:** each Mendeley references is validated before it is returned.
+**Warning:** each Mendeley reference is validated before it is returned.
 If one field in the reference is invalid the _entire_ reference is discarded. e.g.,

+In Mendeley a reference MUST have a title (TI entry in RIS) so converting this RIS record will return an empty list:

 ```javascript
 RIS.toMendeley(`